int Mips { get; set; }

 Description

-The Mips property of the Texture class represents the number of mip maps that the texture contains.
+The Mips property of the Texture class indicates the number of mip maps that the texture contains.
 Mip maps are pre-calculated, optimized sequences of images, each of which is a progressively lower resolution representation of the same image.
 They are used to increase rendering speed and reduce aliasing artifacts.

 Usage